epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 crafted `st.cmd` and `ioc.subst` files for this purpose.
 The Generic IOC we have made above is already capable of using such files.

 For this exercise we will use the full capabilities of `ibek` to generate these files from a YAML description of the IOC instance.
-To do this we need to create a YAML file that describes what the instance YAML is allowed to make.
+To do this we need to create a Support YAML file that describes what the instance YAML is allowed to make.

+The advantage of using YAML to describe your instances is that there is a considerable amount of validation that can be done on the YAML file to ensure that it is correct.
+Checking is done at the time of writing the YAML file, using a schema aware editor.
+More extensive checks are done in the CI of your services project when you push your IOC instance definition changes.
+Also, much of the complexity of using a given support module can be managed in a single place by the author of the YAML file.

-TODO: a detailed description of the YAML files' structure and purpose should be included in the `ibek` documentation and linked here.
+**TODO**: a detailed description of the YAML files' structure and purpose should be included in the `ibek` documentation and linked here.
-The current version of this is here [entities](https://epics-containers.github.io/ibek/main/developer/explanations/entities.html) but it is rather out of date.
+The current version of this is here [entities](https://epics-containers.github.io/ibek/main/developer/explanations/entities.html) but it is currently out of date.

-To create an `ibek` support YAML file we need to provide a list of `definitions` .
+To create an `ibek` support YAML file we need to provide a list of `entity_models` .
-Each `definition` gives:
+Each `entity_model` gives:

-- a name and description for the `definition`
+- a name and description for the `entity_model`

-- a list of arguments that an
-  instance of this `definition` may supply, with each having:
+- a list of parameters that an instance of this type of `entity` may supply, with each having:

   - a type (string, integer, float, boolean, enum)
   - a name
   - a description
   - optionally a default value

-- A list of database templates to instantiate for each instance of this `definition`
+- A list of database templates to instantiate for each instance of this `entity`
   \- including values for the Macros in the template

 - A list of iocShell command line entries to add before or after `iocInit`

 In all of the fields Jinja templating can be used to combine the values of arguments into the final output.
-At its simplest this is just the name of an argument in double curly braces e.g. `{{argument_name}}`.
-But, it can also be used to do more complex things as a Python interpreter is evaluating the text inside the curly braces and that interpreter has the values of all the `definition` arguments available in its context.
+At its simplest this is just the name of an argument in double curly braces e.g. `{{parameter_name}}`.
+But, it can also be used to do more complex things as a Python interpreter is evaluating the text inside the curly braces and that interpreter has the values of all the `entity` arguments available in its context.
 See <https://jinja.palletsprojects.com/en/3.0.x/templates/>

+**TODO**: `ibek` also needs detailed documentation of the interfaces available to the Jinja interpreter.
+This is to include order of evaluation, what is available in the context, etc.

 :::{note}
 IMPORTANT: the file created below MUST have the suffix `.ibek.support.yaml`.